deyanp19/M2M-wiki-count-links/README.md

 -  go 2-3 levels down this page *https://en.wikipedia.org/wiki/Kevin_Rudd"* if Kevin_Rudd is not the answer and check the results of the comming array for our search term.
 This should be recursively done.
 - put limit of the search requiests 2-3 levels deep in the recursion.

 ### end

+#### Regarding input values
+- in the task the input value should be a webpage from wikipedia.
+>
+##### Assumptions added
+- to extract a searchable part from the link it is assumed the page in the search bar(input named *Compare* and *To*) is in the format provided in the task  *en.wikipedia.org/wiki/Kyra_Sedgwick*
+- e.g. the last subdirectory after wiki
+- the inputs will be parsed in order to be sent to the api listed in algorithm aproach search term